How to Register a Business in BC

 Registering a business in BC involves choosing a business structure, selecting a legal business name and completing one or more registration procedures with various government bodies.

 To keep your BC business registration active, you are legally obliged to file annual tax returns with provincial and federal governments.
 Many business owners turn to business accountants to make this process easier.
-Remember, a qualified accounting professional can not only help you file your returns quickly and efficiently, they can also identify current BC tax credits that will help your business save money.
+Remember, a qualified accounting professional can not only help you file your corporate tax returns quickly and efficiently, they can also identify current BC tax credits that will help your business save money.

-Frédéric Roy-Gobeil
+Frederic Roy-Gobeil

-As President of T2inc.ca and an entrepreneur at heart, I have founded many start-ups such as delve Labs and T2inc.ca.
-A former tax specialist at Ernst & Young, I am also a member of the Ordre des comptables professionnels agréés CPA and have a master's degree in taxation from the Université de Sherbrooke.
-With a passion for the world of entrepreneurship and the growth mindset, I have authored numerous articles and videos on the industry and the business world, as well as on accounting, taxation, financial statements and financial independence.
+President of T2inc.ca and an entrepreneur at heart, I've founded a number of startups including Delve Labs and T2inc.ca.
+A former tax specialist with Ernst & Young, I'm also a member of the Ordre des comptables professionnels agréés CPA and hold a Master's degree in taxation from the Université de Sherbrooke.

-LinkedIn profile
+LinkedIn Profile